Manage Vault access with Kubernetes service accounts

 - Kubernetes administrator creates and manages Kubernetes service accounts, configures permissions for Vault to validate Kubernetes service accounts and deploys the Vault Secrets Operator.

-Both roles will need to collaborate to ensure that secrets are correctly synced from Vault and accessible for Kubernetes applications.
+Both roles need to collaborate to ensure that secrets are correctly synced from Vault and accessible for Kubernetes applications.

 Prerequisites